Lazrius/FoundryVTT-Lazrius-Dice-Stats-Api/README.md

 docker run --name dice-stats-api -d lazrius-dice-stats-api
 ```

+## Environment Variables
+The following environment variables are available: (values in parentheses are defaults)
+- dbType (mariadb)
+- port (3000)
+- host (localhost)
+- dbPort (3306)
+- username (root)
+- password
+- database (dice-stats)
+- secret

+If using Docker, the above variables are converted into screaming snake case to match Docker standards.
+E.g. secret becomes SECRET and dbPort becomes DB_PORT.

 ## Updating
 When updating from a previous version of the API, there may be changes to the database schema.
-Migrations have been setup for this, and you can automatically make the needed changes using the NPM run commands.
+Migrations have been setup for this, and you can automatically make the needed
+changes using the NPM run commands.
 `npm run migration:up` will execute the change to the database, using the standard configuration from `Source/Connection.ts`.
 This can be reverted if need be by passing in `migration:down` instead.

 If using Docker, you can add `-e COMMAND=update` or `-e COMMAND=revert` to the docker run command in order to execute it via your container setup.

 ## Faker
 For debugging and development purposes, there exists a file called `Faker.ts` used for generating debug data.
 Running `npm run faker` will use the default settings (or any args passed) to connect to the DB, delete any data found there, and then populate it with dummy data

+## Securing The Api
+To prevent edits being made by anyone, there exists a 'secret key' that can be set by the operator of the API.
+By setting this key via environment variable (see above)
+all requests being sent to the API must add the key with an x-api-key header.
+When using the FoundryVTT module, this is set in the module configuration.

 ## Database Structure
 The Database structure files can be seen in `Source/Models/DB`.